Dworcowa Street: Tenement at 3

-Eduard Merres, an instrument craftsman for surgery, nursery and optics, was the first owner of the house, then located at Bahnhoffstraße 2.
+Eduard Merres, an instrument craftsman for surgery, nursery and optics, was the first owner of the house, then located at Bahnhofstraße 2.
 In 1907, the new owner was Mr. Conitzer, a businessman member of the very family running at that time the neighbouring department store.

 The facade has been restored in 2015, giving more sharpness to all the different details.
 It is almost a classical one, but for the asymmetry: on first level, one notices heavily adorned windows (triangle pediments, pilasters with consoles), the second floor is less decorated and topped by a dense Corbel table.
 The gate axis is stressed by a monumental balcony and a smaller one above.
 The entry door transom light is crowned by a delicately carved female figure.